MediSeeUU/MediSeeUU/selenium/README.md

 The tests are written in `Python 3.10` together with the `selenium` and `webdriver_manager` packages.
 Because the `selenium` package itself does not provide a testing framework, the `unittest` module was used to write the actual test cases.
 The `webdriver_manager` package is used to retrieve and cache the WebDriver in memory to prevent further external installations to be done.
 The WebDriver implementation used is Chrome.
 Since the project was developed on a Windows machine, we will be providing a guide to install it on a similar machine.

-To install all the necessary packages at once, the following command should be run:
+To install all the necessary packages at once, run the following command:

 ```bash
   pip install -r requirements.txt